sshcherbakov/cf-service-tester/README.md

 Running in standalone mode
 -----------------------------
-After you have built the application you can start the self-contained application JAR file from the command line:
+After the application is successfully built it can be started from a single application ["fat jar"](http://docs.spring.io/spring-boot/docs/current/reference/html/executable-jar.html) file from the command line:
 ````
 	java -jar build/libs/cf-service-tester-0.0.1-RELEASE.jar
 ````
-The configuration properties including the hostnames for the Redis and RabbitMQ service will be taken automatically from the [`VCAP_SERVICES`](http://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html) environment variable for the cloud deployment of from the [application.properties](src/main/resources/application.properties) files packaged into the application JAR for the standalone version.
+The configuration properties including the hostnames for the Redis and RabbitMQ services will be taken automatically from the [`VCAP_SERVICES`](http://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html) environment variable for the cloud deployment of from the [application.properties](src/main/resources/application.properties) files packaged into the application JAR for the standalone version.